AutoScout24/api/source/includes/_financingOffers.md

 	}'
 ```

-Add a new financing offer to the vehicle. *(This is only available to dealers in Germany and Italy.)*
+Add a new financing offer to the vehicle. *(This is only available to dealers in Germany, Italy, Netherlands and Belgium.)*

 Please note that AutoScout24 can only add one financing offer per vehicle at the moment.

 **Semantic Rules**

-- Financing offers are only accepted for vehicles inserted by German, Italian, Dutch or Belgian dealers.
-Financing offers added by dealers in another country are rejected.
+- Financing offers are only accepted for vehicles inserted by German, Italian, Dutch and Belgian dealers.
+Financing offers added by dealers from any other country are rejected.

 - Only one financing offer can be added for each vehicle.